Trusted WordPress tutorials, when you need them most.

 Why Allow Blog Users to Moderate Comments in WordPress?

-Comment moderation takes time and effort, especially if you get lots of comments.
-If you are slow to approve comments or delete spam, then visitors may stop interacting with you.
+Comment moderation takes time and effort, especially if you get lots of messages or allow users to post anonymous comments.
+If you are slow to approve messages or delete spam, then visitors may stop interacting with you.

 By giving blog users the power to moderate comments, you can combat spam and deliver a better experience for your visitors.